 With reductions in vehicle capacities being made to keep passengers safe, in May of 2020, funding of £254 million was announced in order to increase capacity on buses by returning service levels to as near 100% as possible, while preparing for an economic recovery.

-To deliver a digital system for the CBSSG to bring greater automation and efficiency to the grant handling process.
+The challenge was to deliver a digital system for the CBSSG to bring greater automation and efficiency to the grant handling process.
 This aimed to bring enhanced and streamlined support to the bus sector in England through the Covid recovery period and beyond.

 Our solution was to build an integrated grant system which enhances functionality for the internal operations teams to allow for a more robust delivery of the grant funding.